 Within, alongside the buildings of historical reference (including the Basilica of the Annunciation, Mary’s Well, the many churches, synagogues and Ottoman houses which all teem with eager eyes), new restaurants, cafes and shops are springing into life in the central square and within the dormant old streets.

 The Fauzi Azar Inn is a part of this exciting period of growth in this charming, ancient city.
-Suraida reminisces about the times when her family gathered here at her grandparent’s home.
-“It was here that we would eat, drink, be spoilt and play”, she says in such a way that’s easy to imagine the streets once full of life and community spirit.
+Suraida reminisces about the times when her family gathered here at her grandparent’s home: “It was here that we would eat, drink, be spoilt and play”, she says in such a way that’s easy to imagine the streets once full of life and community spirit.
 “Many of our family left after 1948, but this was still a family home until 1989 when Grandma died.
 Grandpa passed away in 1980.”

-But her reaction wasn’t surprising: “My initial thought was not to work with a Jew”, which I can only guess was delivered with more fervor back then.
+But her reaction wasn’t surprising: “My initial thought was not to work with a Jew”, which I can only guess was delivered with more fervour back then.
 “My Grandpa had fought with the occupation and had his land taken by the Israelis.
 I thought Maoz was crazy!”

 Suraida’s mother, the daughter of Fauzi Azar, wanted nothing more than to protect the house and so gave Maoz a chance, signing an initial five-year contract.
-The family would still own the house but rent it to Maoz – not only keeping the family name and history alive, but be a part of the revival of this once flourishing city.
+The family would still own the house but rent it to Maoz – not only keeping the family name and history alive but be a part of the revival of this once flourishing city.

-The 9 am walking tour, guided by Linda (an American expat with a deep rooted passion for Nazareth) doesn’t take you to the churches and other key sites that are the normal draw for visitors, but gives you an insight into the lives of the local people – the fruit sellers and young entrepreneurs setting up coffee stands to fund their studies; old family businesses of carpenters and dress makers proudly displaying images of their forefathers; newly emerging architects and fashion designers.
+The 9 am walking tour, guided by Linda (an American expat with a deep-rooted passion for Nazareth) doesn’t take you to the churches and other key sites that are the normal draw for visitors, but gives you an insight into the lives of the local people.
+The fruit sellers and young entrepreneurs setting up coffee stands to fund their studies; old family businesses of carpenters and dressmakers proudly displaying images of their forefathers; newly emerging architects and fashion designers.
 Even the key maker is kept in business thanks to guesthouses such as this.

-While I was there I got to experience the Christmas market and festival, now in its second year, bringing an excited community together with markets, concerts and delicious treats that created a buzz unlike anything I’ve ever witnessed at this time of the year.
+While I was there I got to experience the Christmas market and festival, now in its second year, bringing an excited community together with markets, concerts and delicious treats that created a buzz, unlike anything I’ve ever witnessed at this time of the year.

-It’s here that you can feel an old city stirring into new life and where you can revel in the warmth of the local people happy to share their stories and their exciting futures – the generations who belong, contribute and make up what is now a more prosperous and happy Nazareth… with you in it.
+It’s here that you can feel an old city stirring into a new life and where you can revel in the warmth of the local people happy to share their stories and their exciting futures – the generations who belong, contribute and make up what is now a more prosperous and happy Nazareth, with you in it.